TeMU-BSC/detect-annotations/README.md

 + **Input**:
 	+ -d option: .ann and .txt files without suggestions.
 	+ -i option: annotation information (can be .ann and .txt files or a TSV with 3 columns: code, span and label).
+	+ --ignore_annots option: whether to ignore a custom list of forbidden annotations (the list must be changed in the code, sorry...).
 + **Output**:
 	+ -o option.
 Output folder where new .ann and .txt files will be created.
 	+ -O option.
 TSV file with the information contained in the parsed .ann files from -i option.